Categories

 Urbanism isn’t only about the structures we build; it’s about creating environments that enhance quality of life, support local economies, and promote a harmonious balance between people and their environment.
 Whether in bustling cities or quiet villages, great urban planning centers on values like accessibility, safety, culture, and community wellness.

-One village actively embracing these principles is Masset, a remote village tucked on the northern tip of Haida Gwaii, where time seems to move a little slower.
+One village actively embracing these principles is Masset, tucked on the northern tip of Haida Gwaii, where time seems to move a little slower.
 Its streets and infrastructure have remained largely unchanged over the last four decades, reflecting both the charm and challenges of life in one of the province’s most remote corners.
 But now, the village is on the cusp of a transformation, driven by revitalization projects that promise to honor its history while embracing the future.

 This community-driven effort, led by the Village of Masset in partnership with Urban Systems, is more than just an infrastructure upgrade.
 Andrew Baigent, who grew up in Masset, and the rest of the project team—including Andrew Cuthbert, Tenille Thompson, Jeryn Mackey, and Shasta McCoy—are working with the local community to bring these projects to life.
 Together, they’re aiming to create a vibrant, functional space where residents and visitors alike can gather, connect, and thrive.
 With prior experience in Haida Gwaii communities like Daajing Giids and Skidegate, the team is well equipped to address Masset’s unique needs.